YangTaeyoung/hugo-ai-translator/translator/prompt.md

 The content that needs to be translated is as follows.
 - title field in markdown front matter
+  - do not ":" in the title field because it is used as a delimiter.
 - Markdown content

 Markdown content should not translate content within code blocks.